CretuAlexandru7/GT_511C3_DRV_SRV/README.md

 - use of the Singleton design pattern to ensure a single instance of the FingerPrint data is created throughout the application.
 - a brief touch of networking, specifically Windows sockets, to communicate with the Python server and simulate the behavior of the fingerprint sensor.

-I recommand using the Visual Studio Debug Tab -> Windows -> Memory -> in order to see how the packets / commands are created.

 <h3>Example of one of the comamnds (BIG ENDIAN USED!):</h3>